Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Experimental Results

-During an update, the communication cost depends on the type of update being performed.
+During an update, the communication cost depends on the type of update.
 For an insertion, the client sends to the server an index, a public parameter $h$, the new data block along with its tag.
-For a modification, client only needs to send an index, the modified data block and its tag.
-For a deletion, the communication includes only the index of the block to be deleted.
-For each of these updates, the server returns a proof (of update) to the client.
-The communication cost is reported in Table~\ref{tab:commn_dscsI} for each type of updates.
+For a modification, client only needs to send an index, the modified block and its tag.
+For a deletion, communication includes the index of the block to be deleted.
+For each update, the server returns a proof to the client.
+The communication cost is reported in Table~\ref{tab:storage_commn_dscsI} for each update.

-\paragraph{Computation Cost}\quad We report the computation cost incurred in the following phases of DSCS I: outsourcing (preprocessing of the data file by the client), challenge generation (by the client), proof generation (by the server), proof verification (by the client), and updates on the outsourced file (by the client and the server).
-The time for outsourcing includes splitting the file into blocks, tag computation for each block and building a skip list on these tags.
+\textbf{Computation Cost}:\quad We report the computation cost for the following phases of DSCS I: outsourcing (client), challenge generation (client), proof generation (server), proof verification (client), and updates on the outsourced file (client and server).
+The time for outsourcing includes splitting the file into blocks, tag computation and building a skip list.

 The experimental results have been shown in Table~\ref{tab:comp_dscsI}.
 It is evident that the initial outsourcing of the data file is computationally expensive, but it is a one-time process.
 It grows as the file size increases.
 It depends on several factors like the block size $n'$, the number of blocks $m$ in a file and the number of segments $n$ in each block.
 Given a data file and the size of each segment in a block, if $n'$ is taken to be large, the computation time for generating a single tag increases as there are more segments per block (i.e., more components in each vector).
-On the other hand, if $n'$ is taken to be small, the time taken for computing all the tags (and building the skip list) increases as the number of blocks $m$ increases (thus the number of tags for the same file increases as well).
+On the other hand, if $n'$ is taken to be small, the time taken for computing all the tags (and building the skip list) increases as the number of blocks $m$ increases and so does the number of tags.
 Therefore, an appropriate value results in a good trade-off between them.